Australia Business Confidence Data Due On Tuesday

-Australia will on Tuesday see May figures for the indexes for business confidence and business conditions, highlighting a modest day for Asia-Pacific economic activity.
-In April, the confidence index had a score of 13, while conditions were at 14.
+Australia is on Tuesday scheduled to see December results for the indexes for business confidence and business conditions from NAB, headlining a light day for Asia-Pacific economic activity.

-Australia also will see April figures for credit card purchases and balances; in March, they were at A$27.4 billion and A$52.2 billion, respectively.
+In November, the index for business confidence came in with a score of 0, while business conditions was at +4.

-Japan will see Q2 results for the large manufacturing and all industry indexes from BSI; in the previous three months, their scores were 1.1 and 1.3.
+Japan will release December numbers for producer prices, with forecasts suggesting an increase of 2.1 percent on year – unchanged from the November reading.

 The material has been provided by InstaForex Company – www.instaforex.com